openhab/org.openhab.binding.zwave/doc/vda/satellitevi_0_0.md

 ## Overview

-When the device is in the stand-alone mode and is not included in a Z-Wave network the illuminated ring around the touch keys will light red for a moment when passing from one mode to another.

-Each button can be configured in 4 different modes.
+<p&gtWhen the device is in the stand-alone mode and is not included in a Z-Wave network the illuminated ring around the touch keys will light red for a moment when passing from one mode to another.</p&gt <p&gtEach button can be configured in 4 different modes.
 Press the 2 service buttons (left and right each) for at least 8 seconds.
-Buttons will start to flash and the color of the flashing ring will indicate the channel setting:

-- Yellow: for association with On-Off Modules, toggle-button function (BASIC)

-- Red: for association with On-Off Modules, push-button function (BASIC)

-- Magenta: for association with Roller Blinds, 2 buttons will start flashing together for up and down movement (SWITCH_MULTILEVEL)

-- Green: for association with Dimmer Modules (SWITCH_MULTILEVEL)

-After mode selection, please proceed with inclusion process.
+Buttons will start to flash and the color of the flashing ring will indicate the channel setting:</p&gt <p&gt- Yellow: for association with On-Off Modules, toggle-button function (BASIC)</p&gt <p&gt- Red: for association with On-Off Modules, push-button function (BASIC)</p&gt <p&gt- Magenta: for association with Roller Blinds, 2 buttons will start flashing together for up and down movement (SWITCH\_MULTILEVEL)</p&gt <p&gt- Green: for association with Dimmer Modules (SWITCH\_MULTILEVEL)</p&gt <p&gtAfter mode selection, please proceed with inclusion process.</p&gt

 ### Inclusion Information

-With the controller in the inclusion mode, press any of the touch keys on the device.
-Vitrum indicates that it has been included to the network by flashing the yellow LEDs three times and switching on all the lights connected to the unit.
+<p&gtWith the controller in the inclusion mode, press any of the touch keys on the device.
+Vitrum indicates that it has been included to the network by flashing the yellow LEDs three times and switching on all the lights connected to the unit.</p&gt

 ### Exclusion Information

-Press and hold the leftmost touch key for at least 8 seconds.
-The device will flash red three times and sound an acoustic signal to indicate that the original factory setting has been restored.
+<p&gtPress and hold the leftmost touch key for at least 8 seconds.
+The device will flash red three times and sound an acoustic signal to indicate that the original factory setting has been restored.</p&gt

 ## Channels